JohnnyBoy91/GodswornConfigurator/README.md

 3. Run the game and allow some time to generate modding files
 4. Download this mod from the "Releases" section
 5. Drop this mod into "Bepinex/plugins" folder.
-6. This mod contains a config.txt file in it's folder, configure it to suit your needs and play the game.
+6. This mod contains a DataConfig.txt file in it's folder, configure it to suit your needs and play the game.

+## Uninstallation

+To remove completely, delete bepinex folder and files from game directory(the folder and files added during installation step 3).
+May have to also verify game files on steam.
+To disable the mod temporarily, move the mod folder out of the "Bepinex/plugins" folder, also the ModDataConfig file has a true/false toggle at the top to disable modding settings like unit stats on startup if you want to quickly switch back to vanilla stats